Jeder Rappen zählt 2009 – 2018

 The Swiss broadcasting company SRF is once again joining with Swiss Solidarity to organise the “Jeder Rappen zählt” (Every penny counts) fundraising campaign.

-Thanks to your support for ‘Jeder Rappen zählt’, we and our partner relief organizations can get the help necessary to a large number of people who either live in poverty or are at risk because of war and conflict.
+Thanks to your support for ‘Jeder Rappen zählt’, we and our partner relief organizations have been able to help a large number of people either living in poverty or at risk because of war and conflict.
+Many thanks to everyone who were part of ‘Jeder Rappen zählt’!

-According to the UN, 264 million children throughout the world do not attend school, although schooling and vocational training are the key to a successful future: a future in which people can have control over their own lives and be active members of society.
+According to the UN, in 2017 264 million children throughout the world did not attend school, although schooling and vocational training are the key to a successful future: a future in which people can have control over their own lives and be active members of society.

-With the money raised we have funded nine projects abroad run by nine of our partner NGOs.
-In Switzerland seven projects have received funding.
+With the money raised we funded 11 projects abroad run by nine of our partner NGOs.
+In Switzerland 23 projects received funding.
 The support provided does not just take the form of integrating children and young adults into the school system, it also involves helping young people to gain a foothold in the world of work and training teachers and public authority employees to ensure that the education provided is of a high quality.

-Over 65 million people worldwide find themselves fleeing from war, persecution and extreme poverty.
-People in Switzerland donated CHF 6,644,811 so that we could help these children, either while they were fleeing, in their arrival country or in Switzerland.
+In 2016, over 65 million people worldwide found themselves fleeing from war, persecution and extreme poverty.
+People in Switzerland donated CHF 6,645,111 so that we could help these children, either while they were fleeing, in their arrival country or in Switzerland.

-Our partner NGOs Terre des hommes – helping children worldwide, Save the Children and ADRA are using this money in Greece, Italy and Serbia to help children travelling without parents or another responsible adult and who are stranded in one of these countries.
+Our partner NGOs Terre des hommes – helping children worldwide, Save the Children and ADRA are using this money in Greece, Italy, Serbia, Bulgaria, Nigeria and South Sudan to help children travelling without parents or another responsible adult and who are stranded in one of these countries.

 In Switzerland and other countries there are many young people who need help gaining a foothold in a job or in life.
 We raised CHF 4,233,096 for these young people in need.